Brilliant Basics with Ingrid Klimke: Two Stallions

 Next Ingrid went into canter with her stirrups crossed and started flying changes, we asked if this was an exercise for Ingrid, or for Damey…

 “I want to sit more, and if I have the stirrups, it’s easy that you lighten your seat using the stirrup, and then if you use the stirrups, your upper body starts to go a little bit from side to side (we’ve all seen that happen) and then also the horse will go from side to side.
 If you as a rider have your strength in your seat, if you really can sit totally straight and keep your butt in the saddle, so you don’t move, you sit in balance.
 Sit in your saddle, go with the rhythm, into your horse and you let the change strides out, out, out.
-If you lean forward, lift up out of the saddle, then the hind legs are not under control and the horse can come on the forehand, his hind leg starts to come up not under, and he starts to swing.
+If you lean forward, and lift up out of the saddle, then the hind legs are not under control and the horse can come on the forehand, his hind leg starts to come up not under, and he starts to swing.
 That’s why sometimes it is a good idea to put away the stirrups and say ‘oh do I really sit?’
 Sit back, look to your point, keep your hands totally quiet and try to guide him.”

 Many thanks once again to Ingrid for taking the time to tell and show us how it should be done.

-Ingrid, Damon Hill and Ingrid’s team demonstrate good training after their win in the Nürnberger Burg Pokal Final in Frankfurt a competition which was the idea of the late Dr Klimke to help develop young Grand Prix horses.
+Ingrid, Damon Hill and Ingrid’s team demonstrate good training after their win in the Nürnberger Burg Pokal Final in Frankfurt, a competition which was the idea of the late Dr Klimke to help develop young Grand Prix horses.
 Jumping at the presentation is Ingrid’s idea, but one feels sure Dr Klimke would endorse it.

-Stallions from the ‘D’ line, famous for rideability and top dressage performance, are available in Australia through International Horse Breeders, stallions like Dancier, and many more.
+Stallions from the ‘D’ line, famous for rideability and top dressage performance, are available in Australia through International Horse Breeders, stallions like Delight, and many more.
 Go to www.ihb.com.au and find the right stallion for your mare.

-3 thoughts on “Brilliant Basics with Ingrid Klimke: Two Stallions
+4 thoughts on “Brilliant Basics with Ingrid Klimke: Two Stallions

 1. It is so nice to see “working athletes” who are supple and relaxed through the back and in front of the vertical when in their working phase of their session and long and low, stretching fully through their back when warming up or being rewarded.
 It is really beautiful to watch and represents trust, respect and fun on both parts of the partnership.